hh-wu/getdp/benchmarks/shielding/README.txt

-2D and 3D models of microwave cavity.
+2D and 3D models of cavities for electromagnetic shielding.

 [[Category:GetDP]]
 [[Category:Electromagnetism]]